harrycresswell/hc/content/articles/artboards.md

 I've used this technique both for personal projects and in production working with teams.
 It has helped us to clean up (and stay on top of) otherwise complex and unmanageable Sketch files.
 Without much thought, we're now producing **well organised, scaleable mockups which are easy to maintain**.
 At the very least, using this technique should help you avoid the numerous headaches caused by messy Sketch files, when you’re working on big projects or as part of a team.

-If I can help you improve your workflow by sharing this technique then I've done what I set out to do.
 Before I get into explaining the technique, let's first look at why you might want to consider using a system to name your Artboards in the first place.

+{{< img class="image-wrapper" src="naming-artboards-in-sketch-organised-albion-03.jpg" caption="A well organised Sketch file" >}}

 ## Maintainability